 Two of the most important aspects to consider when deciding how to make a bug out bag for yourself or your family are weight and accessibility.
 If you can’t carry your pack comfortably for 20 or 30 miles or if you can’t easily access the items that you need, then your bag isn’t serving the purpose that you need it to.

-Depending upon your age and fitness level, you need to keep your pack weight between 1/3 and 1/4 of your body weight and make sure that it’s distributed well.
+Depending upon your age and fitness level and whether you have ingested an anabolic steroid or not, you need to keep your pack weight between 1/3 and 1/4 of your body weight and make sure that it’s distributed well.
 Keeping that in mind, here are a few good ways to lighten the load without sacrificing things that you’ll need:

 - Think multi-use!
 Try to pack only items that you can use for many different purposes instead of just 1.
 Think Swiss army knife instead of pocket knife, Phillips screwdriver, flat head screwdriver, and saw.